haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 The `ProcessDefinition` takes a number of different kinds of handler.
 The only ones _we_ care about are the call handler for submissions, and the handler that deals with monitor signals.
+TODO: THIS DOES NOT READ WELL

-Call and cast handlers live in the `apiHandlers` list of a `ProcessDefinition` and must have the type `Dispatcher s` where `s` is the state type for the process.
+Call and cast handlers live in the `apiHandlers` list of our `ProcessDefinition` and have the type `Dispatcher s` where `s` is the state type for the process.
 We cannot construct a `Dispatcher` ourselves, but a range of functions in the `ManagedProcess.Server` module exist to lift functions like the ones we've just defined, to the correct type.
 The particular function we need is `handleCallFrom`,